amit-buoyant/amitmalhotra/README.md

-I design and build secure, scalable cloud platforms for tech companies, with a focus on Platform Engineering, Internal Developer Platforms (IDP), and cloud-native operating models on Google Cloud.
+I design and build secure, scalable cloud platforms for tech companies, with a focus on Platform Engineering, Internal Developer Platforms (IDP), and cloud-native operating modelsand DevSecOps on Google Cloud.

 My work sits at the intersection of architecture, automation, and developer experience — helping teams move from ad-hoc infrastructure to well-governed, self-service platforms.